kyaulabs/win11tweak/README.md

 ### Brave

+*Naturally this can be replaced with a browser of your choosing, I would recommend you at least give Brave a try if you have never used it.*

 Next, install the Brave web browser with the `BraveSetup.exe` on the desktop which has been pre-downloaded for you.
-Once open, feel free to click `Skip tour` in the bottom-left corner.
+Once open, feel free to click `Skip welcome tour` in the bottom-left corner.

 Navigate to the hamburger menu in the upper-right and select `Extensions`.
 In the center you should see `Find extensions and themes in the Web Store`, click on `Web Store` to continue, this should launch in a separate tab.